Introduction to Build-Select Script

 Step 2: Copy/Paste this code into the Terminal by using the link on the right (in the grey box):

-Step 3: Hit Enter, then select Utility Scripts and choose Option 3 to give you a full year with this build
+Step 3: Hit Return, then select Utility Scripts and choose Option 3 so that your Loop app will last a full year.

-When done, rerun script and select a new option by simply hitting up arrow on the keyboard while in the terminal and hit return when you see the command appears
+When done, rerun the script and select a new option by simply hitting up arrow on the keyboard while in the terminal

-Step 4: Hit Enter to run the script a second time (up-arrow and hit return) and select Option 1 Build Loop.
+Step 4: Hit Return to run the script a second time and select Option 1: Build Loop.
 When your Loop code is finished downloading, two windows will open:

 - Diagram that depicts the steps that you’ll need to take within Xcode